"Mea Victoria Crux Rosae"

 * The chymical wedding - 1616 [ PDF];[PDF2]; The seven initiations - step 15 to 22 of the universal path.

-This alchemic marriage describes the seven higher initiations inclusive step 22 of the Universal Path.
-It begins when the "Virgin" visits Christian Rosenkreutz (Christian Rose Cross) in his small house at a mountain[ Mountain : symbol of uplift high into the divine; house : symbol of the logos or Shabda].
-This Virgin symbolizes the "Venus"-Phase, and therefore this scene happens at the end of step 14.2 of the Universal PATH.
+This alchemic 'travel to the marriage of the king' describes the seven higher initiations inclusive step 22 of the Universal Path.
+It begins when the "Virgin" visits Christian Rosenkreutz (Christian Rose Cross) in his small house at a mountain[ Mountain : symbol of uplift high into the divine; house : symbol of the logos or Shabda] while he was in 'deep meditation'.
+This woman symbolizes the sate of the soul at "Venus"-Phase at the end of step 14.2 of the Universal PATH.